General Questions About Having a House Sitter

 Find out more about visiting your Verification page.

-After uploading your ad, you can see a button to contact the house sitter.
-You can view your inbox via the Messages page.
+After uploading your ad, you can see a form field to contact the house sitter.
+You can view your inbox/outbox via the Messages page.

 You can request confirmation from house sitters who you have messaged.
 You’ll need to select the house sit you would like to appoint them to and the dates the house sitter is needed.
 Once submitted the house sitter can either approve or decline your invitation.